How to Make the Best Oatmeal Cream Pies (Even Better Than Little Debbie)

 We love foods that remind us of childhood, like the chewy oatmeal cream pies stashed in our lunch boxes on lucky days.

 You might remember indulging in all kinds of Little Debbie snacks: Nutty Bars, Honey Buns, Swiss Cake Rolls, Cosmic Brownies and, of course, Oatmeal Creme Pies.
-The chewy oatmeal cream pies tucked away in your lunch box were joy in a cellophane wrapper.
+The chewy oatmeal pies tucked away in your lunch box were joy in a cellophane wrapper.
 I mean… two soft, spiced cookies stuffed with fluffy frosting?
 Nothing was better!

 It’s true that cooking makes us feel nostalgic.
 To bring back the warm and fuzzy feelings, bake a homemade oatmeal cream pie that’s even better than the Little Debbie original.